What is Testicular Cancer?

 - Enlargement or tenderness of the breasts

 According to doctors, testicular cancer typically occurs when healthy cells in a testicle are altered.
 Usually, healthy cells grow and divide in an orderly way and keep the body functioning normally.
 However, when cells develop abnormalities, they cause the otherwise normal paced growth to get out of control, and cancer cells continue to divide even though new cells are not needed.
-The accumulating cells then begin to form a mass, or tumor, in the testicle.
+The accumulating cells then begin to form a mass, or tumor, in the testicles.

 Nearly all testicular cancer begins in what is known as the ‘germ cells’.
 These are the cells in the testicles that produce immature sperm.
 What causes these germ cells to become abnormal and eventually cancerous is not yet known.